Former Taiwan president Ma Ying-jeou arrives in China pledging peace

 “Apart from going to make offerings to my ancestors, I am also taking Taiwan university students to the mainland for exchanges with them, hoping to improve the current cross-strait atmosphere through the enthusiasm and interaction of young people, so peace can come even faster and sooner to us here,” he said in short remarks.

-Taiwan’s ruling DPP criticised Mr Ma for going on Monday, saying it was inappropriate given former long-time Taiwan ally Honduras had ended ties with Taipei in favour of Beijing the day before.
+On Monday, Taiwan’s ruling Democratic Progressive Party criticised Mr Ma for his trip, saying it was inappropriate given that former long-time ally Honduras had ended ties with Taipei in favour of Beijing just the day before.

-Mr Ma met Chinese President Xi Jinping in Singapore in late 2015, shortly before Ms Tsai won an election.
+Mr Ma met Chinese President Xi Jinping in Singapore in late 2015, shortly before his successor Tsai Ing-wen won the election.

-Mr Ma is not scheduled to meet any senior Chinese officials while there.
-But the head of his foundation said last week that Mr Ma will be “at his host’s disposal” if they do arrange such a get-together.
+Mr Ma is not scheduled to meet any senior Chinese officials.
+But the head of his foundation said last week that he will be “at his hosts’ disposal” if they do arrange such a get-together.